SuperNova76/TopCPToolKit/docs/settings/eventselection.md

 `debugMode`
 :   whether to create an output branch for every single line of the selection cuts.
 The default is `False` (only saves the final decision).

+`cutFlowHistograms`
+:   whether to generate cutflow histograms for the selection cuts (performs a call to [`makeEventCutFlowConfig`](https://acode-browser1.usatlas.bnl.gov/lxr/source/athena/PhysicsAnalysis/Algorithms/AsgAnalysisAlgorithms/python/AsgAnalysisConfig.py)).
+The default is `False` (no histograms).

 ## Available keywords